-What attracts the reader to read your blog post?
+What compels the reader to read your blog post?
+It’s a catchy blog post introduction.

-A compelling introduction attracts, engages and hooks the reader.
+A compelling blog post introduction attracts, engages and hooks the reader.
 It creates a slippery slide for the reader.
 The reader starts reading the intro and continues to the end of the blog post.

 In this article, We discuss how to write a punchy blog post introduction.
 Its purpose and various blog post intro formulas.
 In the end, we will give you more tips for writing catchy introductions.